Queen Elizabeth II, a monarch bound by duty, dies at 96

 Pragmatic to the end, she began to prepare the country for the transition to come.
 She let it be known that she wanted Charles’ wife Camilla to be known as “Queen Consort” when her son became king.
 It removed a question mark over the future role of the woman some blamed for the breakup of Charles’ marriage to Princess Diana in the 1990s.

 But she remained firmly in control of the monarchy and at the center of national life as Britain marked her Platinum Jubilee with parties and pageants.
-On Sept.
-6, 2022, she presided at a ceremony at Balmoral Castle to appoint Truss as the 15th prime minister of her reign.
+Just 48 hours before her death, she presided at a ceremony at Balmoral Castle to appoint Truss as the 15th prime minister of her reign.

 In April 2020 — with the country in lockdown and Prime Minister Boris Johnson hospitalized with the virus — she made a rare video address, urging people to stick together.